avastmick/Ethereum-local-testnet/Install.md

 # Create a local testnet via manual-shmanual and point scripts

+ITERATION ONE: To step through the process and learn how it works, follow the instructions here.

 ## Node 1 - An Ubuntu guest VM (server)

 ### Set-up Ethereum